 The Studienvereinigung Kartellrecht was founded by 14 competition lawyers in Düsseldorf on 25 March 1965.
 The first members of the Studienvereinigung's board were Dr. Herbert Axster, Dr. Dietrich Ehle, Günther Wildanger, Hans Hengeler, Professor Dr. Philipp Möhring, Professor Heinz Rowedder and Professor Arved Deringer.

-In the fifty plus years since its formation, the Studienvereinigung Kartellrecht has grown from a small number of attorneys specialising in competition law to more than 1000 members.
+In the fifty plus years since its formation, the Studienvereinigung Kartellrecht has grown from a small number of attorneys specialising in competition law to nearly 1300 members.
 The members still have in common a practice focused on competition law.
 In 2015, the Studienvereinigung celebrated its 50th anniversary with a symposium in Berlin.

 In the early years of the Studienvereinigung, the topics dealt with were limited to general competition law and the control of abusive practices, but by the early 1970s this was expanded to include merger control, which has since been a significant focus of the activities of the Studienvereinigung.